top of page

 The rules around wild camping vary greatly depending on the location within the UK, and Scotland stands out as the most relaxed region in terms of legal camping.
 Under the Land Reform (Scotland) Act 2003, wild camping is legal on most unenclosed land, including the stunning landscapes of the Highlands, national parks, and forests.
 However, this right comes with the caveat that you must camp responsibly.
 There are still some restrictions in place, such as camping near residential properties, on agricultural land, or in areas where it could damage fragile ecosystems.

 While Scotland offers more freedom for wild campers, it's always advisable to check for any local restrictions before setting off.
-Certain regions, like Loch Lomond & The Trossachs National Park, have designated areas where camping is only allowed in specific spots, often requiring a permit.
-See xxx.
+Certain regions, such as Loch Lomond & The Trossachs National Park, have designated areas where camping is only permitted in specific spots, often requiring a permit.

 Is Wild Camping Legal in England and Wales?